How to Make a Song with Suno

 When you press Create, Suno’s AI model processes your prompt, constructs melodic/harmonic/instrumental structure, synthesizes vocals (if selected), and returns two versions for you to evaluate.
 You can pick the one you like or refine and create again.

-After you choose a version, you can extend the song by adding extra lyrics or sections.
-You can also create variations (new takes), generate covers, or layer external elements (your voice, samples) later in Suno’ song editor.
+You can extend the song by adding extra lyrics or sections.
+You can also create variations (new takes) or generate covers.

 Step 3: Edit and Customize Your Track